Incremental Learning of Structured Memory via Closed-Loop Transcription: Implementation Details

 \section{Implementation Details}

-\paragraph{A simple network architecture.} Table~\ref{arch:decoder} and \ref{arch:encoder} give details of the network architecture for the decoder and the encoder networks used for experiments reported in Section~\ref{sec:experiments}.
+\paragraph{A simple network architecture.} Tables~\ref{arch:decoder} and \ref{arch:encoder} give details of the network architecture for the decoder and the encoder networks used for experiments reported in Section~\ref{sec:experiments}.
 All $\alpha$ values in Leaky-ReLU (i.e. lReLU) of the encoder are set to $0.2$.
-We set ($nz=128$ and $nc=1$) for MNIST, ($nz=128$ and $nc=3$) for CIFAR-10, ($nz=512$ and $nc=3$) for CIFAR-100.
+We set ($nz=128$ and $nc=1$) for MNIST, ($nz=128$ and $nc=3$) for CIFAR-10 and CIFAR-100, ($nz=256$ and $nc=3$) for ImageNet-50.
+For ImagetNet-50, we added 2 down sample and up sample layer in f and g respectively to match the resolution of ImageNet-50.
+The details of architecture are given in Appendix~\ref{app:setting}.
+The dimension $d$ of the feature space is set accordingly for different datasets, $d=$128 for MNIST and CIFAR-10, $d=$256 for ImageNet-50.
+More details about the algorithmic settings and ablation studies are given in the Appendix.

 \paragraph{Optimization settings.} For all experiments, we use Adam \citep{kingma2014adam} as our optimizer, with hyperparameters $\beta_1 = 0.5, \beta_2=0.999$.
 Learning rate is set to be 0.0001.
 We choose $\epsilon^2=1.0$, $\gamma=1$, and $\lambda=10$ for both equation~\eqref{eqn:relaxed-max} and \eqref{eqn:relaxed-min} in all experiments.
-Each task is trained for 120 epochs.
+For MNIST, CIFAR-10 and CIFAR-100, each task is trained for 120 epochs; For ImageNet-50, the first task $\D^1$ is trained for 500 epochs with constraint on augmentation used in \citep{chen2020simple} and 150 epochs for rest incremental 4 tasks using the normal \ours{} objective \ref{eqn:constrained-minimax}.
 All experiments are conducted with 1 or 2 RTX 3090 GPUs.

+\paragraph{Prototype settings} As we use prototype sampling in this method, so the storage becomes almost trivial.
+For MNIST, we choose $r = 6, k = 10$.
+For CIFAR-10, we choose $r=12, k=20$.
+For ImageNet-50, we us $r=10, k = 15$.
+For CIFAR-100, we us $r=10, k = 20$.

+\textbf{A simple nearest subspace classifier.} Similar to \citep{dai2022ctrl} and \citep{yu2020learning}, we adopt a very simple {\em nearest subspace} algorithm to evaluate how discriminative our learned features are for classification.
+Suppose $\Z_j$ are the learned features of the \textit{j}-th class.
+Let \textbf{$\bm \mu_j \in \Re^{d}$} be its mean and $\U_j \in \Re^{d \times r_j}$ be the first $r_j$ principal components for $\Z_j$, where $r_j$ is the estimated dimension of class \textit{j}.
+For a test data $\x'$, its feature $\z'$ is given by $f(\x', \theta)$.
+Then, its class label can be predicted by $j'= \argmin_{j \in \{1,\ldots,k\}}\|(\I-\U_j\U^{\top}_j)(\z'-\bm \mu_j)\|_2^2$.
+It is especially noteworthy that our method does {\em not} need to train a separate deep neural network for classification whereas most other methods do.